AxpayTech/s3-sync-action/README.md

+DEPRECATED; No longer used in any of our workflows

 # GitHub Action to Sync S3 Bucket 🔄

 *NOTE:* This is a forked repo where the Dockerfile has beend modified to pull the latest versions of `Python` and the `aws-cli`.